KVSDURGASURESH/VULCAN/README.md

 Template for DevOps Essentials

-Project **Vulcan** is intended to provide a blueprint bundled with essential tools & automation required for any service/application to be hosted on a public cloud .
+Project `VULCAN` is intended to provide a blueprint bundled with essential tools & automation required for any service/application to be hosted on a public cloud .

 `H I G H L I G H T S  :`